lucianmldvn/generator-pinkman/README.md

 The project will include a ready-made Grunt build that will:

-* Build all the LESS files into one minified CSS file.
+* Build all the SCSS files into one minified CSS file.
 * Uses [grunt-angular-templates](https://github.com/ericclemmons/grunt-angular-templates) to turn all your partials into Javascript.
 * Uses [grunt-ngmin](https://github.com/btford/grunt-ngmin) to preprocess all Angular injectable methods and add the necessary Angular annotations to ensure minification will not break your app (and you don't have to use the array syntax to manually add the annotations nor $inject).
 Read more about [ngmin](https://github.com/btford/ngmin).